 The final islands on our list are lesser-known but worth mentioning for their backpacking Hawaii capabilities.
-This is a bit smaller of an island but houses the largest numbers of traditional Hawaiian citizens.
+This is a bit smaller of an island but houses the largest number of traditional Hawaiian citizens.
 The island is not commercialized but offers some options, amazing views, and the highest sea cliffs for hiking.

 The overall feel of this island is a lot slower than other options on our list.
-The majority of the island is still undeveloped, making it a bit more unique of an experience.
+The majority of the island is still undeveloped, making it a bit more unique an experience.
 However, some areas have become more tourist-filled in recent years, and you will find some resorts and golf courses here.
 If you want to see a lot of dolphins, Lanai should be on your itinerary.

 To really narrow down your search, you will want to make your own comparisons of the islands.
 As mentioned, reference our list of activities for each to help make this process simpler.

 If your budget allows, you can go island hopping.
 For island hopping, flying is your best bet.
-Island Air, Hawaiian Airlines and Mokulele Airlines fly across the islands.
+Island Air, Hawaiian Airlines, and Mokulele Airlines fly across the islands.
 Cross island travel isn’t so cheap, but you can compare different services to get the cheapest flights.